SiddharthaKosti/GenAI-Doc2QA/README.md

 ```

 4. Set up your environment variables:
-create a .ev file having the following
+create one .env file having the following
 ```
 OPENAI_API_KEY=your_openai_api_key
 ```